 You can follow me on Twitter: @Byers_Andy.
 But the best way to contact me is by email: email@example.com.

 I live in Birmingham, AL and serve at University Christian Fellowship, the college ministry of Mountain Brook Community Church.
-I just finished an M.Div at Beeson Divinity School.
-I also help lead a ministry project in Haiti.
-More than these things, my greatest source of joy is my wife, Mandy and our new little boy, Henry.
-My blogging/thinking interests lie in the realm of practical theology.
-Very interested in how the truths of our faith become lived and embodied in the ordinary moments of life.
+I finished an M.Div at Beeson Divinity School.
+I’m currently at work within the D.Min program at Beeson.
+I help lead a ministry project in Haiti.
+More than these things, my greatest source of joy is my wife, Mandy and our two little boys — Henry and Leland.
+My writing/thinking interests lie in the realm of practical theology.
+Very interested in how the deep, rich and complex truths of our faith become lived in the ordinary moments, in “real” life.

-I live in Durham, NC with my wife Rachel and baby girl Noa June.
+I live in Durham, NC with my wife Rachel, daughter Noa (2011), and son Titus (2013).
 I grew up in Florida and attended both Florida State University and University of Florida (BS in Marketing) before moving to North Carolina in 2006 to pursue Rachel as she pursued her Doctorate of Physical Therapy at UNC-CH.
 I graduated with a Masters of Divinity and a Certificate of Baptist Studies from Duke Divinity School.
 Currently, I serve as the Associate Pastor for the Gathering Church, who ordained me in October 2011.
 There I’ve co-produced two musical hymn projects: an Advent EP and a full-length record of re-imagined traditional hymns.
 I’ve written articles for Relevant, Transpositions, and Christianity Today, and music reviews for The Blue Indian.
-I thoroughly enjoy learning and reading about the ways practical theology and the arts intersect, following Bulls baseball and Blue Devil basketball, listening to music, and sipping tea with Rach.
+I thoroughly enjoy learning and reading about the ways practical theology and the arts intersect, tending my small flock of chickens, adding to my vinyl collection, following Bulls baseball and Blue Devil basketball, listening to music, and sipping tea with Rach.